UbiBelETF/dagger/styleguide.md

 Always use **enum classes** instead of C-style enums.

 **a.
 Names**: Make sure the enum name acts as a namespace for its members, so make it distinct and descriptive.
-It should be in `UpperCamelCase`.
+It should be in `EUpperCamelCase`.
+The prefix `E` is used to make it more distinct.

 **b.
 Member Names**: Members in an enum are written in `UpperCamelCase`.
 There is no need to repeat the name of the enum within the member, as it is scoped.